 Who Is a Portfolio Loan Best For?

 A portfolio loan is best for aspiring homeowners who do not qualify for traditional financing.
 This can be due to various factors such as a low credit score, high debt-to-income ratio, or asking for more capital than traditional lenders can give.
 In addition, Fannie Mae and Freddie Mac set limits on how much you can borrow to buy a house, and your location influences those limits.
-For example, in 2023, mortgage amounts for one-unit properties are capped at $472,030 in low-cost areas, $726,200 for areas that find themselves in the middle, and $1,089,300 in high-cost areas.
+For example, in 2023, mortgage amounts for one-unit properties are capped at $498,257 in low-cost areas and $1,149,825 in high-cost areas.
+The national conforming limit for a one-unit property currently stands at $766,550.
 The FHA adjusts these limits each year, usually raising them.

 Regardless of why you don’t qualify for a conventional mortgage, you still need a way to finance your home.
 A portfolio loan can come to the rescue as long as you have enough money for a high down payment.
 Portfolio loan providers can look at other criteria to see if you qualify, such as the size of your investment portfolio or how much money you make before taxes.
 Many financial institutions look at taxable income to assess if you can afford a loan.
 This methodology puts entrepreneurs and real estate investors at a disadvantage since they use many tax write-offs to save money.
 Write-offs lower taxable income, which makes borrowers less enticing from a conventional lender’s point of view, but portfolio loan providers look beyond this archaic model.